MaksoN12340987/Home_work_Skypro/README.md

 ```
 .setLevel(logging.INFO)
 ```

+## Module file_interpretation.py
+A module has been added to the src package that can read "csv" and "xlsx" files and return Python objects

 ## Testing
 Testing modules have appeared in the test package, each module, according to its name, tests program modules from the src package